The Gender Gap Report Part III: Türkiye's Partisan Capture of Gender Policy

 Similar patterns emerge across other attitudes.
 On male political leadership, 39% of men and 33% of women supporting withdrawal agree that "men make better political leaders," compared to 22% of men and 11% of women supporting staying.
 For employment priorities, around 40% of both men and women supporting withdrawal believe "men deserve jobs more when work is scarce," versus roughly 20% among those supporting staying.

-These consistent differences across multiple attitudes indicate that Istanbul Convention positions are not isolated policy preferences but components of broader worldviews about gender roles and power.
-Young people do not simply disagree about specific international agreements—they operate from fundamentally different assumptions about gender, authority, and social organization.
+These consistent differences across multiple attitudes indicate that Istanbul Convention positions are part of broader ideological packages about gender roles and power, with the Convention itself embodying particular assumptions about gender, authority, and social organization.

 Demographics Matter Less Than Politics and Religion